iam-harshitha/Stroke-Prediction-Using-Medical-Imaging/README.md

 # Stroke-Prediction-Using-Medical-Imaging

 ## Problem statement -
-The main goal of the project is to classify the strokes in different parts of brain namely glioma, meningioma, pituitary, no tumer.
+The main goal of the project is to classify the strokes in different parts of brain namely glioma, meningioma, pituitary, no tumor.
 ## Dataset - https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset
 This dataset contains 7023 images of human brain MRI images which are classified into 4 classes: glioma - meningioma - no tumor and pituitary.